Sghosh023/ML_based_traffic_predictor/README.md

 please check the app [here](https://metrointerstatetrafficpredict.df.r.appspot.com/)

 Also for any assistance on how to use the application or on how to build the same type of application please find the 'Technical Specification doc' available in this repository.
+Included the steps of dockerizing the application in the technical specification doc.